brian-teets/BlackjackProject/README.md

 		* If a winner is not yet declared, then game play continues.
 	* Total dealer hand value is revealed.
 The player decides whether to hit(take another card) or stay(and not take another card yet).
 	* Game play continues.
+		* If dealer hand value is greater than or equal to 17, dealer must stay - in this implementation that means the dealer object just doesn't make any additional method calls to add another card to their current hand.
+		* If dealer hand is less than 17, then dealer must hit - in this implementation, that means the dealer object makes another method call to add another card to their current hand.
+		* Player may continue to hit or stay ... or hit again until busting.
 	* The player may choose to play another round.